Opening: Library Specialist – Youth Services Team

 Position Classification: Non-Exempt (hourly)

 Under general supervision, performs public service work or technical service work, serving library patrons directly or indirectly.
-Scope of work is similar to that of Library Assistant, but is more complex and performed under less supervision.
+Scope of work is more complex and performed under less supervision than a Library Assistant.

 Examples of Work Performed

-- Enters and deletes library holdings in computer database.
+- Enters and deletes library holdings in a computer database.

-- Performs acquisition procedures, such as ordering, checking in materials, and claiming periodicals.
+- Performs acquisition procedures, such as providing information and recommendations for materials selection, ordering materials, and processing materials.

 - Requests interlibrary loan materials and maintains interlibrary loan files.

-- Assists with collection maintenance, such as weeding print and non-print materials utilizing board approved CREW guidelines or other retention procedures.
+- Performs collection maintenance, such as weeding print and non-print materials utilizing board-approved CREW guidelines or other retention procedures.

-- Assists patrons with reference, reader’s advisory service, bibliographic instruction, and library technology.
+- Assists patrons with circulation, reference, reader’s advisory service, bibliographic instruction, and library technology.

-- Organizes special displays, creates and distributes promotional materials in print or via electronic media.
+- Presents library programs and library outreach organizes special displays, creates and distributes promotional materials in print or via electronic media.

 - Performs other related work.